 Health and Wellness Services provides programmatic and informational support to help students further their academic and personal growth goals.
 This office serves as an umbrella for several different departments including the AccessAbility Center (Student Disability Services), the Counseling Center, Student Health Services, Gender Resources and Emergency grants.
 Through Health and Wellness Services, students are given assistance with different types of problems, such as how to navigate the College bureaucracy to resolve an academic or personal dispute, where to get counseling within and outside of the institution, and how to locate the College's programs and resources that address student financial and social concerns.
-The goal is to provide clear and accessible information to allow students to feel confident and empowered in their interactions with the institution.
-Health and Wellness Services is currently located in the Marshak Science Building, Room J-15, with some of its various offices located throughout campus.
+The goal is to provide clear and accessible information to allow students to feel confident and Wellness Services is currently located in the Marshak Science Building, Room J-15, with some of its various offices located throughout campus.